 Vapour control layers

-What are vapour control layers (VCLs) and what do we require?
+What are vapour control layers (VCL’s)?

 What is interstitial condensation?

 Condensation will occur where the water vapour in warm air inside the property condenses into liquid form – this occurs when there is a temperature difference between the air and the surface it lands on.
-Condensation which occurs within elements of the building fabric is called interstitial condensation and it can occur within walls, pitched and flat roofs.
+Condensation which occurs within the layers of elements of the building fabric is called interstitial condensation and it can occur within walls, pitched and flat roofs.

 Framed structures